 - Indemnify your practice from loss due to unauthorized disclosure.

 Refer to TMA's guidance How to Delete Data-for Real for advice on destroying electronic storage securely.
 Also, refer to the U.S. Department of Health and Human Services Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals consistent with NIST (National Institute of Technology and Standards) Special Publication 800-88 Guidelines for Media Sanitation such that the PHI cannot be retrieved.

-Management, Storage and Retrieval Resources
+Management, Storage, Retrieval, and Destruction Resources

 Photos and Videos in the Records